16 Best Thermal Underwear & Base Layers Tested & Reviewed

 Lightweight options are ideal for things like hiking and running where some warmth is needed, but the consumer still wants breathability.
 Midweight options are better for skiing and are versatile enough to even be worn as a top layer in warmer weather.

 Of course, there are even heavier choices, but the consumer should not want to go too heavy to overheat depending on the weather and their activity.
+Make sure to size accordingly and plan ahead base on how you plan to layer up as well as the weather you are in.

 Expert Interviews & Opinions